 I have some friends who seem to believe margarine is made from petroleum products.
 I say seem because they are very bright and may be just making the claim to annoy me.

 I've had robotic heart surgery.
-I had an ICD with pacemaker inserted into my chest.
+I had an ICD with a pacemaker inserted into my chest.
 I've spent a lot of time chatting with heart doctors.
-On one matter they have all agreed upon: Use soft, non-hydrogenated margarine, and use it in moderation.
-Go light with fat.
+On one matter all agree: use soft, non-hydrogenated margarine, and use it in moderation.
+Go light with fat but don't fear fat.

 And so I did some googling.
 I found the following — Myth busting: butter versus margarine.